LUNO REVIEW 2017 – THE 1 THING YOU HAVE TO KNOW ABOUT.

 Luno has a very extensive HELP CENTER.
 Most of the questions you need an answer to will probably be there.
 In case you don’t find an answer to your question and you submit a support ticket, expect an answer within 3 to 4 days (from my personal experience).

 Another issue is that the support team does not take time to dig deep into any issue on their first response.
-They would likely refer you to an answer in the ‘help center’ (as they did in my case) which might not completely answer your question.
+They would likely refer you to an answer in the ‘help centre’ (as they did in my case) which might not completely answer your question.
 A lot of people have complained that Luno is not really support oriented.
 They don’t give customers special attention.
 You will need to contact them severally if your need your issue thoroughly attended to.

 Guide – Using the Luno Wallet

 To open a Luno wallet account go to Luno.com and “click sign up”.
 Enter the required details and make sure you verify your email address.
-You might be prompted to enable 2FA for additional protection of your account but don’t worry yourself with that, you can do that later.
+You might be prompted to enable 2FA for additional protection of your account but don’t worry yourself about that, you can do that later.

 2FA (Two Factor Authentication) means that each time you want to log into your account, you will be required to input addition pin code which will be sent to your mobile device.